kemapak/blog/code-review/topics/naming.md

 “Don’t be afraid to make a name long.
 A long descriptive name is better than a short enigmatic name.”
 [2](#cite02)

 Human beings identify everything by their names.
 Naming is the most important aspect of coding.
 Most important aspect of code documentation is good, simple, understandable names.

-So our classes, methods, members, functions, modules, variables, constants, properties names must be named clearly, understandably.
+So our classes, methods, members, functions, modules, variables, constants, properties names must be named indicate it's purpose clearly.

 ## [N2] Do not use abbreviations unless agreed by the entire team and documented as a list.